caitlynbakery/Secrets/README.md

 ## Usage

 Must have mongodb running for website to work.
+This command below is for [WSL](https://docs.microsoft.com/en-us/windows/wsl/about), it might look different for Mac.

     sudo service mongodb start
     [sudo] password for caitlyn: